ibpdas/data-strategy-impact-dashboard/README.md

 > This dashboard applies the **ValueLine: Data to Impact model**.
 > It shows how data strategy activity and foundations (Level 1) lead to data maturity and system behaviour (Level 2) and ultimately public value outcomes (Level 3).
 >
 > It provides a clear causal chain, a repeatable dashboard format, and a better way to have executive conversations, prioritise effort and make choices in federated organisations.
+I facilitates shifting discussions away from “where are the outcomes” toward
+“are the enablers and system conditions in place”

 ---